SaintAllary/UIGram/README.md

 -Without using any kind of databases.</br>
 -All information must be in local storage</br>
 -Information must reload all the time</br>
--In admin panel you can move messages (in time) and they must move be moved in UI too</br>
+-In admin panel you can move messages (in time) and they must move be moved in UI too, all users information too</br>
 -Information must load by parts (not all messages from all chats when you open)</br>
--Absolutely same adaptive as in telegram
+-Absolutely same adaptive as in telegram</br>
--Perfect pixel
+-Perfect pixel</br>

 #C# #WPF #XAML #Mateterial Design
 .NET 4.8 > </br>
+[If you see difference between your telegram's UI and this, that's OK, because on difference platforms and settings it can be little bit different]

 Interface using:</br>
 -Same as in telegram</br>